krishna-thapa/scala-play-demo/Overview.md

 - AWS services implementation

 ## Tickets to do
-- Make genre as enum
+- Make genre as enum (http requests not working atm)
 - Make genre enum as list of genre
+- Make genre as option to hold empty
+- Docker compose
+- fix id issue that should start from 1 when table is dropped

 ## Major issues faces so far
 - Splitted routes are not recompiled: https://stackoverflow.com/questions/55289199/the-generated-route-files-of-play-framework-are-re-generated-automatically-even